Investors’ Faith in United Microelectronics Corporation (UMC) could reap rewards if they hold on for the long haul

 Sponsored

-Furthermore, one should take into account the price to sales ratio of a company for the last year, which is 2.21.
-Likewise, its price to free cash flow for the last twelve months stands at 8.41.
-UMC’s price to book ratio for the most recent quarter was 0.07, resulting in an 2.66 price to cash per share for the period.
+It is also worth considering a company’s price to sales ratio for the last twelve months, which is 2.20.
+Likewise, its price to free cash flow for the last twelve months stands at 8.38.
+UMC’s price to book ratio for the most recent quarter was 0.07, resulting in an 2.65 price to cash per share for the period.

 How does United Microelectronics Corporation (UMC) stock rate among analysts?
 Buy, sell, or hold?